vidjil/vidjil/doc/roadmap.md

  - Get longer consensus sequence #4686
     + **Available since Q4 2021**, ✅

-### Improved and extended analysis of some recombinations

 Moreover, we always try to improve and extend the analysis of some recombinations:

  - Extend set of recombinations